Manuperezro/MSP1-Code-Institute-Yoga-School/README.md

  #### First Time Visitor Goals:

-  ######  As a First Time Visitor, I want to easily se hat the studio offers, find when the classes take place (timetable) also the prices and offers:
+  ######  As a First Time Visitor, I want to easily see the studio offers, find when the classes take place (timetable) also the prices and offers:

      - Upon entering the site, users will see the first a hero image so the users can get an idea on how the studio looks like.